LIT-Protocol/lit-share-modal-v2/README.md

 ### Required

-- `onClose` - actions to take on closing the modal
+- `onClose` - callback for actions to take on closing the modal
 - `showModal` - boolean that signals whether modal is open (true) or closed (false)
-- `onAccessControlConditionsSelected` - function to send the share modal output
+- `onAccessControlConditionsSelected` - callback for the share modal output

+`onAccessControlConditions` provides an object with the following properties:

+- `accessControlConditions` - an array of objects and nested arrays reflecting the selected conditions
+- `permanent` - a boolean signaling whether conditions will be permanent (true) or editable by the author in the future (false)

+Documentation on how these properties are used with the `LitJsSdk`, can be found in the [LitJsSdk docs](https://lit-protocol.github.io/lit-js-sdk/api_docs_html/index.html#litnodeclientsavesigningcondition)

 ### Optional